Request for Proposals from BU Faculty

 • participate in Mehrotra events and activities beyond their own project

-• present their work to the Mehrotra Advisory Boards and/or other Mehrotra audiences, and
+• present their work to the Mehrotra Advisory Boards and/or other Mehrotra audiences

 • provide their pre-publication working papers to be included in a “working papers” section of Mehrotra’s webpage

-The Mehrotra team will promote your work through our communications platforms and seek opportunities for collaboration with other researchers and industry in order to ensure broad impact of your work.
+The Mehrotra team will promote your work through our communication platforms and seek opportunities for collaboration with other researchers and industry in order to ensure broad impact of your work

 • What does public sentiment towards business look like over time and within different constituencies – and what drives those opinions?